East Africa 5 of the Best National Parks

 Murchison Falls National Park, Uganda.

-Est.1952 boasts an impressive series of waterfalls from the Nile River.
-Sir Samuel White Baker named the falls “Murchison” in honour of geologist, Sir Roderick Murchison, mid-1860s.
+Est 1952 boasts an impressive series of waterfalls from the Nile River.
+Sir Samuel White Baker named the falls “Murchison” in honour of geologist Sir Roderick Murchison, mid-1860s.
 One of the best parks in the country for the game experience.

 Volcanoes National Park, Rwanda.

 Home to the rare and majestic Mountain Gorilla, this park is made up of 5 active volcanoes covered in thick rainforests and mountain peaks.
-The park is also home to Golden monkeys, Spotted Hyena, buffaloes, elephants, black-fronted duiker, and bushbuck.
+The park is also home to Golden monkeys, Spotted Hyena, buffalo, elephants, black-fronted duiker, and bushbuck.
 The park also harbours 178 bird species, 29 of which are only found in this area.